 Silvia Serrano Guzmán

 J.D. equivalent Universidad Autónoma de Bucaramanga, Abogada, 2006; LL.M.
-International Legal Studies, International Human Rights Cerificate, Georgetown University Law Center, 2013; Master in Law in Legal Argumentation, University of Alicante, 2014
+International Legal Studies, International Human Rights Certificate, Georgetown University Law Center, 2013; Master in Law in Legal Argumentation, University of Alicante, 2014

 Areas of Study

-Silvia is simultaneously working on her S.J.D., tentatively entitled “Challenges of Interpretation and Evidence in International Litigation and Adjudication of Equality and Non-Discriminatory Cases,” while serving as Associate Director of the Healthy Families Initiative at the O’Neill Institute for National and Global Health Law at Georgetown.
+Silvia is an Adjunct Professor of Law at Georgetown Law and the Associate Director of the Healthy Families Initiative at the O’Neill Institute for National and Global Health Law at Georgetown.

 Silvia has trained state officials in different countries in international human rights law.
 She has also worked with human rights defenders and civil society organizations in capacity building, including training on the use of international mechanisms for the protection of human rights.
 She also teaches in masters and specialization programs in various law schools and institutions in Latin America.